enelson1001/weather-forecaster/README.md

 # Filter timezones so only US get installed
 CHRONO_TZ_TIMEZONE_FILTER="(US/.*)"

+# Required for lvgl to build otherwise you will get string.h not found.
+# Verfiy path and toolchain version being used on your PC (esp-14.2.0_20240906)
+TARGET_C_INCLUDE_PATH = "/home/ed/.rustup/toolchains/esp/xtensa-esp-elf/esp-14.2.0_20240906/xtensa-esp-elf/xtensa-esp-elf/include"
 ```

 ## lv-binding-rust fork
-I updated my fork of lv-binding-rust to include PR153 ie the changes recommended by madwizard-thomas.
+I updated my fork of lv-binding-rust to include PR153 ie the changes recommended by madwizard-thomas and merged with Master commit d83b374.

 ## Flashing the ESP32S3 device
 I used the following command to flash the ESP32S3 device.
 ```
 $ cargo espflash flash --partition-table=partition-table/partitions.csv --monitor
 ```
-The application used 67.02% of the flash as shown in the bootup message: ```App/part. size:    2,108,176/3,145,728 bytes, 67.02%```
+The application used 68.33% of the flash as shown in the bootup message: ```App/part. size:    2,149,328/3,145,728 bytes, 68.33%```

 ## My observations
 1. I use button matrix for the navigation buttons and it is used by the virtual lvgl keyboard.
 The virtual keyboard response to a clicked key seems slow and I could not find a way to improve this.